FAQ

 A: We start with whole, certified organically grown grains, beans and seeds, and sprout them in water.
 Then, we take the freshly sprouted live grains and slowly mash them, mix them into dough in small batches and slowly bake into bread.

-A: No. Food for Life breads contain naturally occurring gluten.
+A: No. These products contain naturally occurring gluten.
 However, our unique sprouting process activates enzymes, which naturally metabolize starch, carbohydrates and gluten protein.
 This may explain why so many gluten sensitive people may tolerate sprouted grains.
+We DO offer gluten free options, which will clearly state "Gluten Free" on the packaging.

 Q: What does the term: "certified organically grown" mean when referring to the grains in Food for Life foods: